1 R, RStudio, and Posit Cloud

 1.2 The RStudio Interface

 When you open RStudio newly, you are presented with three panes by default.
-You can get a fourth pane like what is shown in Figure 1.1.
-To do this, click the + button at the top-left and select R Script, or use the keyboard shortcut Ctrl + Shift + N
+To get a fourth pane like what is shown in Figure 1.1, click the + button at the top-left and select R Script, or use the keyboard shortcut Ctrl + Shift + N

 on Windows/Linux and Cmd + Shift + N